iTHRIV as a CTSA

 What is the CTSA Program?

-Recognizing the need for a creative and broadly integrated approach to solve large and complex problems, the National Institutes of Health (NIH) created the Clinical Translational Science Award Program (CTSA) to support research teams tackling system-wide scientific and operational problems in clinical and translational research.
+Recognizing the need for a creative and broadly integrated approach to solve large and complex problems, the NIH created the CTSA Program to support research teams tackling system-wide scientific and operational problems in clinical and translational research.

-According to the NIH, the Clinical Translational Science Award Program goals are to:
+According to the NIH, the CTSA Program aims to:

 Train and cultivate the translational science workforce;